roleycoley/restaurant-review/README.md

 A full stack application made using the MERN stack.
-I intended to learn how to make http requests to a backend server while also reviewing my html/css fundamentals.
+I intended to learn how to make http requests to a backend server, and also to review my html/css fundamentals.
 With this REST API, you can look up restaruants of a certain zip, cuisine type, or name.